anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 **Phase2 (in 6months):**

-* _Education and Training_: Create tutorials, videos and guides on all user journeys like from *Account Creation&Usage&Recovery* to asset management of non-compromised privacy within ZkCell。
+* _Education and Training_: Create tutorials, videos and guides on all user journeys like from *Account Creation&Usage&Recovery* to asset management of non-compromised privacy within Kiri。

-* _Social media Promotion_: Use social media platforms(discord/twitter mainly) for promotion, interact with the cryptocurrency community, and share the features and advantages of ZkCell.
+* _Social media Promotion_: Use social media platforms(discord/twitter mainly) for promotion, interact with the cryptocurrency community, and share the features and advantages of Kiri.
 Work with industry partners to expand the user base.

 * _Community Engagement_: Build an active community that facilitates communication and collaboration among users by hosting online or offline events, forums, and social media interactions.